carloscjl/carloscjl.github.io/_pages/about.md

 Awards:
 ------
-- Second-class Scholarship for Postgraduates
+- Merit Postgraduate of HUST
-- Merit Postgraduate
+- First-class Scholarship for Postgraduates of HUST
-- Outstanding graduate
+- Outstanding graduate of HUST

 Certification:
 ------